 The story so far

 The technology that underpins Musical Vibrations is known as vibrotactile technology.
-We’ve worked with musicians, music psychologists, teachers and charities working with D/deaf people to find what vibrotactile technology is capable of.
+We’ve worked with musicians, music psychologists, teachers and charities working with people who are d/Deaf to find what vibrotactile technology is capable of.

-Initial feedback from D/deaf users who have experienced it has been positive.
-But we need to go further and find out what the system can really do outside of the laboratory.

-The aim of the Musical Vibrations project is to bring vibrotactile technology into schools, music hubs, studios and music venues where it can create a real-life impact.
+Initial feedback from users who have used the Musical Vibrations equipment has been overwhelmingly positive.
+We are now exploring what the system can really do outside of the laboratory, bringing vibrotactile technology into schools, music hubs, studios and music venues where it can create a real-life impact.

-Our vision is to have a vibrotactile system in every music hub, every school for Deaf children, every Deaf resource base and every concert venue (in conjunction with captioning and signing).
+Our vision is to have a vibrotactile system in every every school for Deaf children, every resource base of the Deaf and every concert venue (in conjunction with captioning and performance signing).